juliomrqz/statusfy/docs/guide/README.md

 ---
 title: Introduction
 description: Statusfy is a Status Page System that is easy to use and completely Open Source.
-You can create a Static Generated or Server Rendered System and easily deploy it to a variety of hosting services.
+You can create a Static Generated or Server Rendered System and easily deploy it to several hosting services.
 date: 2018-10-12T17:28:04Z
 ---